mikeoconnor0308/boot-camps/version-control/README.md

 * [GoogleCode](http://code.google.com)
 * [SourceForge](http://sourceforge.net)

-Repositories and project infrastructure e.g. wiki, issue (ticket) and bug trackers, release management, commit-triggered e-mails etc.
+These services provide cloud based repositories and project infrastructure e.g. wiki, issue (ticket) and bug trackers, release management, commit-triggered e-mails etc.

 All rights are reserved on unlicensed repositories - you should licence it to let people know what they can and cannot do with it.